twobombs/thereminq-tensors/README.md

 ## ThereminQ Tensors - Jupyter notebooks, Shors' and TensorBoards
 <img width="200" alt="ThereminQ" src="https://user-images.githubusercontent.com/12692227/147117984-86c4b4b6-d55d-41ba-aab8-f056a6403902.gif">

-Note: because of incompatibilities with the new CUDA 12.x image and Python requirements for CirQ and Qiskit the NoVNC functionality has been disabled on this repo; remote access is still provided through VNC on port 5900 and RDP on 3389.
+Note: because of incompatibilities with the new `CUDA 12.x` image and Python requirements for CirQ and Qiskit the `NoVNC` functionality has been disabled on this repo; remote access is still provided through VNC on port `5900` and RDP on `3389`.
 When these issues are resolved the NoVNC functionality will return.
 The other ThereminQ container images are not affected.

 ### CUDA-CLuster VDI